FAQs about the ONCA

-No. There is no firm date when the ONCA will take effect.
+No. The ONCA is not expected to take before 2020.
 You can incorporate under the current law, Ontario’s Corporations Act.
-Visit the How do we ncorporate to learn more.
-However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act.
+Visit the How do we incorporate to learn more.
+However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act (OCA).
 This will make your eventual transition to the ONCA easier.
 Another option is to incorporate under the Canada Not-for-Profit Corporations Act, the new federal legislation that governs nonprofit corporations.

 Can we change our bylaws to comply with the ONCA now?

 If you are changing your bylaws for other reasons, you can make changes to get ready for the ONCA.
 However, you can’t be certain until the regulations are published whether your bylaws will comply with the ONCA.
-It is important to ensure that any changes that are done in order to prepare for the ONCA comply with Ontario’s Corporations Act (OCA).
+It is important to ensure that any changes that are done in order to prepare for the ONCA comply with the OCA.
 You can learn more about what the OCA requires here.
 Most nonprofits will have three years after the ONCA comes into force to amend their bylaws to comply with the ONCA.

 We have many member classes and non-voting members.
 Should we change them now?

-It depends.
 It is easier to change membership structures under the current rules.
-It will be more complicated after the ONCA takes effect.
-Under the ONCA, non-voting members will have the right to vote in certain circumstances, and the ONCA contains rules requiring separate votes by each member class in certain circumstances.
-Under the current wording of the ONCA, these rights and rules will apply as soon as the ONCA comes into force.
-While a technical amendments bill may change some of the details in the ONCA that relate to non-voting members and when such rules will apply, there is no guarantee that these changes will occur.
+It may become more complicated after the ONCA takes effect.
+Under the ONCA, non-voting members may have the right to vote in certain circumstances, and the ONCA contains rules requiring separate votes by each member class in certain circumstances.
+Under the current wording of the ONCA, these rights and rules will not apply until at least three years after the ONCA comes into force.

 FAQs about the Get Ready for the ONCA project